FoxoTech/methylprep/docs/methpype_tutorial.md

 INFO:methpype.processing.pipeline:saved m_value.npy
 ```

-The data frame is saved as an `NumPy` array file, which must be loaded for **MethQC** to run.
+The data frame is saved as a `pkl` file, which must be loaded for **methQC** to run.

-### MethQC
+For more information on the structure of **methpype**'s classes and a guide to manually processing data using internal functions, see the **Developers Notes section.**

+## methQC

+Efficient and reliable quality control is important.
+The **methQC** package can be used to perform quality control and interactively visualize processed samples, either using the command line or a Jupyter Notebook.

-**MethQC** features one CLI command where various arguments dictate how the program runs.
-Users must specify at least two arguements, the datafile to load and the array type of that datafile.
+**methQC** features one CLI command where various arguments dictate how the program runs.
+Users must specify at least two arguements, the data file to load and the array type of that data file.
 By default, all quality control plots are run.
-For each plot, a `.png` image is shown on the screen.
-Here we use the example dataframe provided in the `/docs` directory.
+For each plot, a PNG image is shown on the screen.
+Here we use the example data frame provided in the `/docs` directory.
 For details on what each plot is doing, see the next section: **Jupyter Notebook**.

 ```bash
 $ python3 -m methQC -d docs/test_betas.pkl -a '450k'